Austria's Vice Chancellor Quits After Video Surfaces Of Meeting With Russian Investor

 Austria's vice chancellor has resigned after German media published a video that purportedly showed him offering government contracts to a woman posing as the niece of a Russian oligarch, in exchange for media coverage and political funding.

+The scandal drove Chancellor Sebastian Kurz to call for snap elections instead of trying to revive his weakened coalition government.
+"Enough is enough," he told reporters on Saturday in Vienna.

-Vice Chancellor Heinz-Christian Strache, who leads Austria's far-right Freedom Party, announced he would step down on Saturday at a press conference in Vienna.
-Crowds stood outside the chancellor's office in anticipation of Strache's statement.
+Vice Chancellor Heinz-Christian Strache announced he would step down earlier in the day at a press conference in the capital.
+Crowds stood outside the chancellor's office waiting for news.

-He described the incident as a "targeted political assassination."
+Strache, who leads Austria's far-right Freedom Party, described the incident as a "targeted political assassination."

 On Friday, German news magazine Der Spiegel and daily newspaper Süddeutsche Zeitung published the calamitous video.
 It shows Strache sitting on a couch in a T-shirt, discussing potential deals with a Russian investor.